 – Geoff Johns

 All these characters have taken on a life of their own through the decades by becoming cultural icons, growing beyond the control of any single person.
-That’s what DC Rebirth seems to be telling us so far, but we will now more after “Doomsday Clock”.
-Where we will see Dr. manhattan the human who left humanity behind meet Superman the alien that represents the bests aspect of humanity more than most humans.
+That’s what DC Rebirth seems to be telling us so far, but we will know more after “Doomsday Clock”.
+Where we will see Dr. Manhattan, the human who left humanity behind meet Superman, the alien that embraced humanity despite his superiority.